arafatm/arafatm.github.io/_articles/agile/basecamp-shape-up.md

 gone because of all its items have been distributed to the new lists.](https://basecamp.com/assets/books/shapeup/3.3/drafts_4-1abbc8645f679d8db90f22ae2cc58e48f241a9a17f5c94555dc34ff64f2c5659.png)

-Take a look at the Locate scope.
-There’s only one task there right now.
-But surely there will be more work to do than just designing the index.
-When there are implementation tasks to do, that’s where they’ll go.

-The designer started some work on Locate while the programmer focused on Save/Edit.
-As she dug into it, she noticed she could carve off a couple pieces to make more visible progress.
-There were really three scopes in it.
+Noticed she could carve off a couple pieces to make more visible progress.
 First she factored out the work related to sending the drafted message.
 She called that Send.